nembrinj/protofablab/2025/projects/Group103/README.md

 We can summarize the following assumptiosn and limitations for our prototype:

-- Dim enough ligthing, such that the LEDs ligth is clearly visible.
+- Dim enough ligthing, such that the LEDs ligth is clearly visible (doesn't mean complete darkness).
 - No strong external light sources
 - A room that holds only rough obstacles